spatino1234/bwt/readme.md

 - Aligners in Action: Run and analyze outputs from existing BWT-based aligners, comparing their efficacy.
 - Hands-On Implementation: We're not just studying; we're building!
 From exact matches to handling mismatches and gaps, we're on it.
 - Data Playground: Engaging with real and simulated datasets to test and refine our alignment algorithms.

+##Running Locally
+1. To run our C implementation